EricZinda/docsproto/devhowto/devhowtoConceptualFailures.md

 So, if the error came from `_large_a_1`, we must have finished `_dog_n_1` but be in the middle of resolving `_a_q`.
 At that point, the variable `x3` contains something that is `dog` (not even `*a* dog` yet).
 In this way, we can write code which gives the English description of a variable *at a certain point in the tree's execution*.
 We can use that to build failure messages that have the proper "thing" for any phrase we encounter.

 First, let's create the function (`EnglishForDelphinVariable()`) which takes the `variable` we want English for, the MRS, and the place in the tree for which we want the English.
-It walks the tree in execution order using the function we've written [in a previous section](devhowtoSimpleQuestions) called `WalkTreeUntil()` and passes each predication to a function that determines if they are "filtering" the `variable` in question.
+It walks the tree in execution order using the function we've written [in a previous section](devhowtoSimpleQuestions) called `WalkTreeUntil()` and passes each predication to a function that determines if the predication is "filtering" the `variable` in question.
 If so, it adds some data to a structure called `nlg_data` ("NLG" stands for "Natural Language Generation").
 At the end, we call a function (`ConvertToEnglish`) that takes all the gathered data and turns it into English:

 ~~~
-# Given the index where an error happened and a variable
+# Given the index where an error happened and a variable,
 # return what that variable "is" up to that point, in English
 def EnglishForDelphinVariable(failure_index, variable, mrs):
     # Integers can't be passed by reference in Python, so we need to pass